STRUGGLING WITH DEBT?

 In Chapter 7 Bankruptcy you are able to keep your home and vehicle.
 You must however, be current or able to catch up on your payments if you wish to keep the asset.
 The creditor will have a reaffirmation agreement for you to sign and this will deem the debt non-discharged through the bankruptcy.
 This reaffirmation agreement also ensures that the creditor will continue to report your payment history to the credit reporting agencies, thus rebuilding your credit after the bankruptcy filing.

-Chapter 13 bankruptcy is designed for those who are over the income limit for Chapter 7 or are behind on their home or vehicle and would like to retain these going further, or some who just do not like the idea of not paying their debts, but just cannot make the minimum monthly payments and would like to stop all interest and charged going forward.
-Chapter 13 is a re-payment plan, you will pay back between 1% to 100% of your debts depending on your individual circumstances.
+Chapter 13 bankruptcy is designed for those who are over the income limit for Chapter 7 or are behind on their home or vehicle and want to keep these assets.
+Chapter 13 is a re-payment plan in which you pay between 1% to 100% of your debts (depending on your individual circumstances).
 An unsecured creditor cannot charge you interest during a Chapter 13.
-Once you complete your case you will be receive you discharge and all debts will be discharged.
+Once you complete your case all of your debts will be discharged.

-Once you receive your discharge creditors are not allowed to collect on these debts in any way or form.
+Once you receive your discharge creditors can no longer collect on these old debts.
 They cannot send you a bill, they cannot call you, they cannot take you to court, they cannot garnish your wages.
-You are free and clear from these debts and you have gotten your fresh financial start!
-Congrats!
-Now how to stay that way and re-build your credit going forward.
-The most important thing is to make any payments for debts that you reaffirmed on on time and try not to let debts get into collection.
-Your credit will improve in no time.
+You will be free and clear from these debts and on the road to a fresh financial start!
+As a result, you can re-build your credit and move forward.
+Most importantly, you should make all payments for debts on which you reaffirmed on time and seriously consider your budget before taking on future debt.
+Your credit rating will improve in no time.